sulistef/sulistef/README.md

 ### Hi and welcome on my Github profile 👋

-My name is Stéphane and I am a full stack javascript developper working with
+My name is Stéphane and I am a product enthusiast, project manager, who codes with javascript and TypeScript for fun !!
+Specially interested in :
 - ⚛️  React.js
 - 🚀  React Native
 - 📖  Redux
 - ✨  Node.js
 - 😻  TypeScript or Flow
 - 📈  Svelte (learning in progress)

 <!--
 **sulistef/sulistef** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.